swimtrunks/webpage-v.2/src/lib/posts/sveltekit-website-redesign.md

 ## Markdown files… in SvelteKit?

-There was one problem I ran into while working through this and it was that markdown wasn’t natively supported and thats where MDserX comes in.
+There was one problem I ran into while working through this and it was that markdown wasn’t natively supported and thats where MDsveX comes in.
 With this you use md files but you can do things like leverage custom components within them as well.
 So for instance, I am working an a post and I want to have a info-block component.
 I can just make that component like I normally would and then import it just like I would anywhere else in the application.
 Also I wanted to make a "Featured" blog post appear at the top of the blog's front page, so in order to do this I just simply added a metadata tag that has the value of a boolean and if it is true (in this case I just named it "Featured") then it will render it with the custom featured-post component I made.

 ## Back End stuff

 One cool thing about Sveltekit is it also lets you build an API of sorts that leverages your route endpoints (that you add directly into the route folder).
 I thought this would be pretty cool as well because in the future I may want to use a tagging system and being able to display all posts related to specific tag would be helpful as the blog grows.
-In the interim I leaned heavily on the tutorial at matt f(link) to handle a custom url route purely for cosmetic reasons.
+In the interim I leaned heavily on this tutorial, also over at [Matt Fantinel's webpage](https://fantinel.dev/blog-development-sveltekit/) to handle a custom url route purely for cosmetic reasons.

 ## Wrapping Up